 - How are the pages related each other?

-A good web architecture gives visitors what they want y need in the way Consider this example of App DesignThe company is a web design company that masterfully manages all three.
+A good web architecture gives visitors what they want and need in the way Consider this example of App DesignThe company is a web design company that masterfully manages all three.

 Check out everything that works on this page: